JoeStrout/InversionInstitute/README.md

 ## Status

 This project was started in August 2022.
-So, obviously, it's in the very early stages.
+It went through substantial development for about a year, and then rather stalled out for three years.
+Now (as of March 2026), it is coming back to life — being rewritten using [raylib-miniscript](https://github.com/JoeStrout/raylib-miniscript), in part to help drive development of [Soda](https://github.com/JoeStrout/soda).
+I'm now aiming for the game to be finished (version 1.0) by the end of 2026.

 Check back frequently as the game develops!